B-10. Introduction to the History of Bookbinding

 Format: in person, University of Virginia in Charlottesville, VA

-A bookbinding has two main functions.
-It protects its text block against wear and tear, and, by its structure, it makes a book out of a heap of otherwise separate leaves or quires.
-Through the ages, the covers, spine, fore-edge, and other parts of the book have been decorated in almost every conceivable manner, technique, and material, thereby turning the binding into a work of decorative art.
-This introductory course focuses on the history of fine binding, but will also discuss the principal techniques and materials used in the West throughout binding’s long history.
-It is intended for those who wish to develop a better understanding of the history of the field and is aimed at historians, special collections staff, collectors, dealers, conservators, bookbinders, and others with an interest in bindings and their history.
+A bookbinding has two main functions: it protects a text block against wear and tear, and its structure makes a book out of separate leaves or quires.
+Throughout history, bookbindings have been decorated in a number of different ways, using different materials and techniques, thus often making the binding a work of art.
+This course focuses on the history of fine binding and also looks at the principal techniques and materials used in the West throughout the long history of bookbinding.
+It combines a chronological overview of the major developments in the history of bookbinding with practical exercises and sessions working closely with the extensive teaching collection at RBS and fine bindings in the Albert and Shirley Small Special Collections Library at UVA.
+Aimed at special collections staff, cataloguers, historians, collectors, bookdealers, conservators, bookbinders, and others with an interest in bookbindings and their history, this course will be of interest to those wishing to develop their understanding of this important element of the history of the book.

 Course History